News3 min read

 Used cars displayed on an independent dealership lot on a spring day

-Used car prices peaked in late 2022 and have been declining since.
-The correction has been slower than most analysts predicted, but by spring 2026, values are down 18–22% from peak across most segments.
-The tariff situation has complicated the descent: with some new imported vehicles getting more expensive, demand for used domestics and used Korean-built EVs has ticked back up.
+Used-car prices peaked in late 2022 and have been grinding down ever since.
+The correction's been slower than most analysts called, but by spring 2026 values are off 18–22% from peak across most segments.
+The tariff mess has complicated the descent: as some new imports got pricier, demand for used domestics and used Korean-built EVs ticked back up.
+Let me show you where things actually stand, whether you're buying, selling, or trading.

 Where prices are now

-The Manheim Used Vehicle Value Index, the industry's benchmark for wholesale used-car pricing, sits about 15% below its 2022 peak as of April 2026.
-Retail prices at franchised dealers have come down somewhat, but with less urgency: franchised dealers have maintained margins by buying less at auction and being selective.
+The Manheim Used Vehicle Value Index — the wholesale benchmark — sits about 15% below its 2022 peak as of April 2026.
+Retail prices at franchised dealers have eased, but with less urgency, because dealers have protected margins by buying less at auction and staying selective.

 SegmentPeak avg value (2022)Current avg valueChange